postaljs/postal.diagnostics/README.md

 * For non-amd browser usage you can access the DiagnosticsWireTap constructor from `postal.diagnostics.DiagnosticsWireTap`
 * For amd usage, the module returns the constructor function (i.e. - `require(['postal.diagnostics'], function(DiagnosticsWireTap) { /* use the constructor here */ });`
 * For node.js, the module returns the constructor function (i.e. - `var DiagnosticsWireTap = require('./postal.diagnostics')(_, postal)`)
-* The DiagnosticsWireTap constructor takes 2 arguments:
+* The DiagnosticsWireTap constructor takes 1 argument:
+	* `options` - the options object can provide any of the following members (none are required)
 		* `name`    - the name given to the wiretap (it should be unique - and is most often used to identify *where* it's logging to.
 Example, "console").
 This value will be used to attach your wiretap instance to the postal.diagnostics namespace (ex. - postal.diagnostics.console).
-	* `options` - the options object can provide any of the following members (none are required)
+If you don't provide one, a name will be provided for you.
 		* `writer`  - a function that takes one arg (the serialized message envelope) and provides the implementation of how/where to write the desired data.
 Simple example: `function(output) { console.log(output); }` (which is also the default value)
 		* `serialize` - a function that takes one arg (the envelope) and returns the desired format to represent the envelope.
 If you don't want to serialize, you'd simply `function(envelope) { return envelope; }`. *OR* you can stringify it with formatting: `function(envelope) { return JSON.stringify(envelope, null, 4) }` (that example is the default value).
 		* `filters` - optional array of filters that will constrain which envelopes get passed to the `writer` callback.
 (Filters can also be added later using the `addFilter` method.)
 		* 'active' - boolean which is used to indicate if the wire tap should be active or not.
 This defaults to `true`.
 * DiagnosticsWireTap instance members
+	* `name` - unique name of the wire tap instance.
 	* `filters` - an array of filters currently being used by the diagnostics wiretap instance.
 	* `active` - boolean flag (defaults to true) that turns the wiretap off and on
 	* `removeWireTap` - removes the wiretap from postal